The Fullerton Hotel Singapore: Fort Fullerton and the Singapore Stone

-There was also a lighthouse on the Fullerton Building, called the Fullerton Light, which was used to guide the ships ashore and to anchor along the piers.
-It was built to replace the Fort Canning Light, which was decommissioned in 1979 since it was gradually blocked because of globalization and the construction of more high-rise buildings in Singapore.
-The location of the previous lighthouse is now being occupied by The Lighthouse Restaurant, to keep up with the modern style of the Fullerton Hotel.
+A lighthouse was built on the Fullerton Building.
+Called the Fullerton Light, the lighthouse was used to guide ships ashore and anchor along the piers.
+It was built to replace the Fort Canning Light, which was decommissioned in 1979 since it was gradually blocked because of the construction of more high-rise buildings in Singapore.
+The location of the previous lighthouse is now occupied by The Lighthouse Restaurant.

-The location of today's Fullerton Hotel was once referred to as "Mile Zero" before the introduction of the modern road system.
-All locations in Singapore were measured and stemmed from "Mile Zero", akin to the road system in the Roman Empire.
+The location of the Fullerton Hotel was once referred to as "Mile Zero" before the introduction of the modern road system.
+All locations in Singapore were measured and stemmed from "Mile Zero".